Rohan2605/Blog-webpage/README.md

-# Blog-webpage
+# BlogKaro
 In this project I created a blog webpage using html and css.